XeroAPI/xero-ruby/README.md

 ### More details on how to use interact with each endpiont
 Check out [full documentation](https://github.com/XeroAPI/xero-ruby/tree/master/accounting) under /accounting.

+## Contribution is welcome!
+We love to get your input on how we can improve the SDK!
+Please read our [Contribuion Guide](https://github.com/XeroAPI/xero-ruby/CONTRIBUTING.md) before making an pull request!

 ## TLS 1.0 deprecation
 As of June 30, 2018, Xero's API will remove support for TLS 1.0.

 The easiest way to force TLS 1.2 is to set the Runtime Environment for your server (Tomcat, etc) to Java 1.8 which defaults to TLS 1.2.

 ## License